Compare travel insurance for France

 What should my travel insurance policy for France include?

-- Cover for repatriation to the UK.
+Cover for repatriation to the UK

-Cancellation and curtailment cover, in case you can’t go on your holiday or have to head home early.
+Cancellation and curtailment cover, in case you can’t go on your holiday or have to head home early

-- Cover for lost and stolen baggage.
+Cover for lost and stolen baggage

-- Cover for the loss or theft of your passport.
-Consider adding this to your policy if it isn’t already included, as getting hold of a new passport while you are on holiday can be costly and stressful.
+Cover for the loss or theft of your passport.
+Consider adding this to your policy if it isn’t already included, as getting hold of a new passport while you are on holiday can be costly and stressful

-- Cover for personal liability - in case something you do causes the loss of someone else’s possessions, damage to their possessions, or causes that person an injury.
+Cover for personal liability in case something you do causes the loss of someone else’s possessions, damage to their possessions, or causes that person an injury.

 France travel insurance: exclusions and what to watch out for

+All insurance policies come with exclusions, and travel insurance is no exception.
 It’s important to be aware of the things that you’ll probably be unable to claim for.

-- Unexpected incidents such as terrorism, war, civil unrest or the effects of certain natural disasters that affect your holiday.
+Unexpected incidents such as terrorism, war, civil unrest, or the effects of certain natural disasters that affect your holiday

-- Accidents or injuries that occur during adventure or winter sports such as skiing and snowboarding.
-If you’re planning on taking part in such activities while on holiday in France, make sure you are properly covered first.
+Accidents or injuries that occur during adventure or winter sports, such as skiing and snowboarding.
+If you’re planning on taking part in such activities while on holiday in France, make sure you are properly covered first

 Always check the excess on your travel insurance policy, too.
 Though it might seem tempting to opt for a higher excess in exchange for a lower premium, never set yours so high that you’d struggle to pay it in the event you needed to make a travel insurance claim.

-This is to ensure that, if an emergency should arise in the intervening period and prevent you from going to France as planned, you will not lose all the money you’ve spent on your trip.
+A good time to start your policy would be from the date you book your holiday, not the date on which you’re due to travel.
+This ensures that, if an emergency should arise in the intervening period and prevent you from going to France as planned, you will not lose all the money you’ve spent on your trip.

 Top travel tips for France

 Know the rules of the road

-You probably know that you’ll need to drive on the right hand side of the road if you take your car to France.
-But did you know that by law you must carry a warning triangle in your vehicle, along with a high visibility jacket for every passenger?
+You probably know that you’ll need to drive on the right-hand side of the road if you take your car to France.
+But did you know that by law, you must carry a warning triangle in your vehicle, along with a high visibility jacket for every passenger?

-If you’re planning a road trip in France, do your research - make sure you understand any rules that may differ from those you are used to at home.
+If you’re planning a road trip in France, do your research; make sure you understand any rules that may differ from those you are used to at home.

 It is also vital to make sure your car insurance policy will cover you in France if you will be driving your own vehicle.

-France is known as the gastronomic capital of the world – and for good reason.
-From Michelin-starred meals to simple, sensational bread, cheese and wine, make a point of sampling the local delights wherever you go.
+France is known as the gastronomic capital of the world – and for good reason!
+From Michelin-starred meals to simple, sensational bread, cheese, and wine, make a point of sampling the local delights wherever you go.

 Famously reserved Brits may struggle with this somewhat intimate gesture, but relax!
-It’s the Continental equivalent of a handshake.
+It’s the continental equivalent of a handshake.